kalyan1179/Automate-WhatsApp-Messages-with-Python/README.md

   - Send Messages to multiple contacts multiple times.
   - Send Multiple files to multiple contacts.
-  - Schedule to send messages ot media.
+  - Schedule to send messages or media.